Home

 What do the environmental assessments account for and how is accountability ensured?

 An Environmental Effects Determination (EED) report is an independent, third-party study.
 It examines potential impacts the project might have on the environment and the area impacted, as well as mitigation options.
-Following the EED report is standard across all DND infrastructure projects.
+Following the EED report is standard across all Department of National Defence (DND) infrastructure projects.
 While public input is not typically part of the EED report, all relevant regulatory bodies, including Environment and Climate Change Canada, are engaged to support meeting the required environmental legislation and regulations.

-- The Environmental Effects Determination for the Land-Based Testing Facility project is now finalized and is available here.
+- The Environmental Effects Determination for the Land-Based Test Facility project is now finalized and is available here.

 DND is governed by the Impact Assessment Agency of Canada’s process, which dictates how the EED report is conducted.
 Additional information on the process is available here.